xariskaliakatsos/Scraping-and-Analysis-of-Trip-Advisor-Data/README.md

 ## 1. About

 **Analysis of TripAdvisor Data** is a project that was created as a semester Project in the context of “Web Mining” class.
-MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.The project team conisted of me, Vasiliki Parousidou, Enangelos Bektis, Georgios Aswestopoulos.
+MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.
+The project team conisted of me, Vasiliki Parousidou, Enangelos Bektis, Georgios Aswestopoulos.

 ## 2. Web Scraping Process